- Books, Literature, and Writing»

 Claire Davenport’s unassailable voice is silenced forever.
 However, her influence on both the Parker and Andrews families will continue to be felt long after her stern words have faded.

 By the age of forty-nine Claire has made many enemies and at fifty an aneurysm in the brain suddenly ends a dynamic and controversial existence.
 Only Claire’s family and a few very close associates are present at the magnificent cathedral where the last rites are being held.

 The services for this inexplicable individual are both elaborate and private.
-An elegant portrait of Claire sits on a marble table along with a dozen long stemmed scarlet roses nestled handsomely in an Austrian crystal and gold trimmed vase.
+An elegant portrait of Claire sits on a marble table along with a single yellow rose captured for all eternity in gold.
+A delicately sculptured vase in the finest porcelain nestled it reverently.
 A silver urn lined with crimson velvet holds the remains of the woman who was cremated the day before.
 Her ashes—a final reminder of what was once a vibrant and multifarious personality.

 Reverend Patrick Davenport speaks.

 “Very few will deny that Claire Davenport was a formidable woman.
 Her influence in this cathedral, the community, as well as the lives of each of us was immensely felt.”

 The chandeliers appear to sway a gentle “amen” as a sudden cool breeze rushes in to fill the almost empty edifice.
 Jonathan Andrews arrives late.

 “The contributions Claire made to this cathedral, the scholarships she created for Maude Fabersham’s Ultimate Allure and the Maple Grove Preparatory Academy assisted numerous deserving people both young and old.”